sarahhoter/Click-a-Table/README.md

 # seproject-team-template

-A template repository with wiki for a team project at JCE's software engineering course
+A template1 repository with wiki for a team project at JCE's software engineering course

 ![project logo (this one is taken from basecamp)](http://klipfolio.com/sites/default/files/integrations/basecamp.png)